ministryofpromise/tlp/README.md

                 'ip': 2,
                 'domain': 2,
                 'md5': 1
+                'sha1': 0,
+                'sha256': 0,
+                'cve': 3
             }
         }
+        >>>
+        >>> # get filtered text used for parsing
+        >>> tlp.text
+        u"This report outlines a terrible scourge upon our internets: miscreants.
+We have discovered that miscreants are systematically taking over the series of tubes, and and are attempting to leverage them to proliferate their love of 'My Little Pony.'
+        Let's explore how we punched them repeatedly with our data.
+        ...

+        "In conclusion -- bottom's up!"

 ## Todo

 - Improve keyword accuracy with a more robust statistical approach and better contextual language processing
+- Modify ioc filter engine to allow for more modular filter management
 - Allow for more flexibility in parsing and filtering at object creation
 - Grow/improve regex and filter sets
+- Include the use of "title" __init__ arg in keyword weighting

 ## Contributing
-This is very much an alpha's alpha, so we expect many smart people will quickly spot inefficiencies or better ways to solve the problem.
+This is very much an alpha, so we expect some folks will quickly spot inefficiencies or better ways to solve the problem.
 All pull requests are welcome. :)

 If you are a threat intelligence publisher who would like to be added to the tlp whitelist, please [contact](mailto:github@ministryofpromise.co.uk) us.